transkatgirl/Tapestry-Loom/README.md

 	- [x] Automatically adapt keyboards shortcuts based on OS (such as Mac vs Windows/Linux)
 	- [x] Repeat keypresses when a keyboard be cut is held down
 - [x] Store model output token IDs in nodes and reuse them when applicable
-- [ ] Add tokenization server
-	- [ ] Package tokenization server in releases
+- [x] Tapestry Loom tokenization server
 - [ ] Support for migrating weaves from other Loom implementations
 	- [ ] [loomsidian](https://github.com/cosmicoptima/loom)
 	- [ ] [exoloom](https://exoloom.io)